Real Red Magic

 (More precisely, populism supports the locally-dominant identity group.
 In places like America and Europe, this means white people.
 In other places, it means other groups, but never the ones on the receiving end of systemic bigotry.
 For example, Erdoğan’s right-populist regime in Turkey is centered on ethnic Turks while while oppressing groups like the Kurds and gays.)

 Populist leaders portray themselves as no ordinary politicians, but rather the authentic outsiders who speak with the Voice of The People, unlike everyone else.
-Strangely enough, they are typically from a rather different background than The People they claim to represent, one more privileged and elite.
+Strangely enough, they are typically from a rather different background than The People they claim to represent: one more privileged and elite.

 This is immediately forgiven because a cult of personality forms around them, fueled by their willingness to promise (albeit not actually deliver) what nobody else can.
 And promise they do: they pander like any other demagogue, catering to the desires of their followers without feeling constrained by honesty.

 They promise revolution, not evolution, rejecting incrementalism as insufficient.
 They represent only the interests of their loyal supporters, not their entire constituency, much less society at large.
 After all, The People matter more than everyone else does and they deserve to be (back) on top.
-What’s good for them is what’s good for America; or at least the part that’s real.
+What’s good for them is what’s good for America, or at least the part that’s real.

 Rather than attempting to serve the common good, policy is seen as purely transactional: a bribe.
 Populists don’t ask what’s right for all concerned but what’s in it for them and how it hurts the enemy.
 Debates are viewed as auctions held by the citizens: a bidding war in which their votes are won by the politician who can offer the largest payment.
 When populists say policy, they mean pandering, and nobody can out-pander a populist.